 It has a bigger impact on the financial sector because you are not merely selling a product: you are asking people to trust you with their money - their livelihoods.
 When moving online, the buyer loses the opportunity to look at a sales agent in the eye and assess their intentions.
 This is what makes first impressions so important and why it is essential to get your financial lead generating landing pages right.

 Landing pages are self-contained web pages that customers are directed to after following a link - whether from an ad, email or social media post.
-Landing pages are usually campaign-specific.
+Paid Search landing pages are usually campaign-specific.
 Each landing page has a call-to-action (CTA), something you are asking the viewer to do.
 For lead generating landing pages, the CTA involves the user filling in their information - often in exchange for something like a free ebook or webinar.

 The goal of your financial lead generating landing pages is not to drive for sales - or at least not directly.
 The goals are: